Noted warrior poet Mike Tyson once said, “everybody has a plan until they get punched in the mouth.”

 To be fair, our office was located next to a large international airport, but it still felt like an extraordinary hypothetical.
 What were the odds of a plane crashing on the airport runway?
 Maybe similar to a flash flood in the desert or… a global pandemic?

-The one thing we’ve learned in this year of absorbing punches is that you have to be ready for anything.
+The one thing we’ve learned in this year of absorbing punches is that you must be ready for anything.

 When things are going smoothly, your stakeholders will have confidence knowing you’ve planned for anything.
 When things get crazy, they’ll stay confident as they see you punching back.